 To avoid limitations that could prevent you from building any enterprise class business app, make sure you understand how various products stack up in critical areas such as: Is the transition from non-code mode to code-mode all within the same development environment?
 Is the move from non-code to coding mode a smooth transition or is it a jarring experience where you get thrown into separate hardcore programming environment such as Eclipse of Visual Studio?
 How is the coding is done, and is the platform based on standards?
 Also, when you connect to various databases, are you are able to get direct access to the database so you can take full advantage of its inherent power such as stored procedures?

 View our tutorial: How to Build a Mobile App

-For a complete list of the top criteria to consider when choosing a low-code mobile and web development platform, click here and scroll down to the bulleted list.
+A complete list of the top criteria to consider when choosing a low-code mobile and web development platform.